Geology of the Jemez Area, Chapter 12: The Recent Past

 the distinctive U-shape of valleys cut by glaciers.

-However, there are a few boulder fields in the higher terrain of
+However, there are several boulder fields in the higher terrain

 glaciers.
 Rock glaciers form when a boulder field is